 Interim reports will be sent home at the mid-point of each grading period.
-They will be sent to parents of students who are in danger of failing a particular class.
-Since students' grades can go down after interims are sent, not all students who fail for the grading period will get an interim report.
+Grade cards will be sent at the end of each grading period.

 STUDENT RECORDS & DIRECTORY INFORMATION

 The Mapleton Local School district maintains student records in compliance with its obligations under the Family Educational Rights and Privacy Act (FERPA) and the Ohio Student Records Privacy Act.
 Except for information that is designated as directory information by the student or student's parents, or as authorized by law, student records and personally identifiable information contained within shall not be disclosed without prior permission from a student who is 18 years or older or the student's parents.